Ask the Expert

 Breast cancer isn't only a medical issue.
 It can also come with a variety of legal issues.
 Knowing more about laws related to treatments, insurance, employment and other topics can help you get the best care while protecting your family, your money and your career.

-This April, a Living Beyond Breast Cancer expert, lawyer Stephanie Fajuri, JD, will answer your questions about legal concerns related to breast cancer, from insurance and employment issues to estate planning, and more.
+In April, a Living Beyond Breast Cancer expert, lawyer Stephanie Fajuri, JD, answered your questions about legal concerns related to breast cancer.

 Hormonal therapy is medicine or surgery that lowers the amount of estrogen in the body.
 Your doctor may also call this type of treatment endocrine or anti-estrogen therapy.
 It is used for cancers that are hormone receptor-positive, meaning they depend on estrogen or progesterone to grow.
 Hormonal therapy is used to lower the risk of recurrence in early-stage breast cancer and to slow growth in